A toothache is pain in or around a tooth.

 Pain - tooth or teeth

 A toothache is often the result of dental cavities (tooth decay) or an infection.
 Tooth decay is often caused by poor dental hygiene.
-The tendency to get tooth decay is also partly inherited.
+It may also be partly inherited.

 Sometimes, pain that is felt in the tooth is actually due to pain in other parts of the body.
 This is called referred pain.
 For example, an earache may sometimes cause tooth pain.

-You can use over-the-counter pain medications while waiting to see the dentist or primary health care provider.
+You can use over-the-counter pain medicine if you can't see your dentist or primary health care provider right away.

 Seek medical care if:

 Note: The dentist is an appropriate person to see for most causes of toothaches.
-However, if the problem is referred pain from another location, you may need to see your primary health care provider.
+However, if the problem is referred pain from another location, you may need to see your primary provider.

-The dentist will examine your mouth, teeth, gums, tongue, throat, ears, nose, and neck.
+Your dentist will examine your mouth, teeth, gums, tongue, throat, ears, nose, and neck.
 You may need dental x-rays.
 Your dentist may recommend other tests, depending on the suspected cause.

 Your dentist will ask questions about your medical history and symptoms, including: